 4. A completed entry form and appropriate fee (payable to Charlotte Film Society in U.S. dollars only) must accompany your entry.

-5. Southeastern filmmakers (VA, NC, SC, GA, FL, AL) can receive a discount on their submission fee - please contact the Programming Director, Taylor Montalto (taylor@charlottefilmfestival.org), for details.
+5. Southeastern filmmakers (VA, NC, SC, GA, FL, AL) can receive a discount on their submission fee - please contact the Lead Programmer, Taylor Montalto (taylor@charlottefilmfestival.org), for details.

-6. Eligible works must have been completed after May 2024.
-Feature films must not have been publicly screened in the Charlotte, NC area before the 2025 Charlotte Film Festival dates.
-Short films can be screened in Charlotte, NC before the 2025 Festival, but accepted films may not screen in the state of North Carolina between the acceptance date and the date of screening at the Festival (unless OK'd by the Programming or Festival Directors).
+6. Eligible works must have been completed after May 2025.
+Feature films must not have been publicly screened in the Charlotte, NC area before the 2026 Charlotte Film Festival dates.
+Short films can be screened in Charlotte, NC, before the 2026 Festival, but accepted films may not screen in the state of North Carolina between the acceptance date and the date of screening at the Festival (unless OK'd by the Programming team or Festival Directors).
 Films available to publicly view online (via YouTube, Vimeo, or some other web service) will also be considered public screenings and may not be selected or screened.

 7. Accepted running times are as follows: